 Tending to your old content is an efficient way to improve organic traffic and boost its chances of ranking higher in SERPs (Search Engine Results Pages).

-Boost Your Rankings
+Boost Your Rankings with Content Updates

-Improve the Accuracy of Your Content
+Improve the Accuracy and Trustworthiness of Your Content

 Another reason why you should update your old content is to check its relevancy and improve its accuracy.
 As we’ve established, search engines favour useful and relevant information, which means they want accurate information too.